 Academic personnel are evaluated on a yearly basis through surveys of student satisfaction.
 The survey questionnaire is improved year-on-year; students express appreciation of various aspects of the preformance of lecturers on a scale of 1-5.
-The questionnaires are improved year on year.

 The quality of the educational process, its strengths and weaknesses is evaluated and presented in the annual self-evaluation reports by the College.